ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 - bbsa -- Convention Cards for Bridge Bidding Analyser.
 There's a 21GF-DEFAULT that's used for most scenarios.
 For scenarios that need something different, I try to copy the DEFAULT and make the necessary changes.
 I try to NOT change the DEFAULT.
 - build-scripts -- Windows CMD and Powershell Programs.
 In some cases, these invoke code: Dealer.exe, BBA.exe, and BridgeComposer.exe
 - Documents -- Documentation for the Practice-Bidding-Scenarios GitHub repository.
-- lin -- a lin files for BBO Practice Table.
+- lin -- a lin file for BBO Practice Table.
 It just has one mixed.lin file, today.
 - misc -- everything has to go somewhere
 - py -- Python programs
 - script -- BBO Dealer code fragments that may be Imported into PBS files -- be careful modifying these as they may break any scenario that imports them.

 Since we have all of these scenarios, We wanted to leverage them.
 I've created python programs that use the dlr files to create pbn, rotated pbn, and rotated lin files that can be used elsewhere.
 When scenarios are updated or new scenarios are created, the following programs are in the py folder of the PBS root directory and are used to create/update the pbn and lin files.

 ## Acknowledgements